state-alchemists/zrb/README.md

 zrb project deploy-fastapp
 ```

-You can also visit [our tutorials](https://github.com/state-alchemists/zrb/blob/main/docs/tutorials/README.md) for more cool tricks.
+Visit [our tutorials](https://github.com/state-alchemists/zrb/blob/main/docs/tutorials/README.md) for more cool tricks.

-If you are not afraid to code, you can even define your automation commands, extending Zrb capability greatly:
+If you are not afraid to code, you can even define your automation commands:

 ```python
 # filename: zrb_init.py